How to repair digital camera lens stuck

 Before attempting to repair a digital camera lens that is stuck, it is important to first identify the underlying issue.
 There are several common reasons why a camera lens may get stuck, such as dirt or debris blocking the lens mechanism, a misalignment of the lens elements, or a malfunction in the motor that controls the lens movement.

-See also Best digital camera bundle for beginners
+See also What kind of digital camera is best for me

 One way to determine the cause of the problem is to carefully examine the lens and camera body for any visible signs of damage or obstruction.
 Additionally, try to recall any recent incidents that may have led to the lens getting stuck, such as dropping the camera or exposing it to moisture.